jorgmayo/recursionschemes/recursionTalk.md

 res44: Int = 3
 ```

 We need to read foldRight as: start with 0 and apply the function given while our next element is not Nil.
-This function compute the length of l1.
-If we look carefully, this function looks pretty similar to `cata`, where our algebra is the function acting over the base cases and then we lift it to traverse full list.
-Lets translate all of this using `Fix` and `cata`.
-So, lets implement our own foldLeft using cata.
+The function above computes the length of l1.
+If we look carefully, this function looks pretty similar to `cata`, where our algebra is the function acting over the base cases.
+Let's translate all of this using `Fix` and `cata`.
 First, lets define the functor associated with `List`.
-To make it simple, we're gonna trait only `List[String]` to avoid type parameters.
+To make it simple, we're gonna deal only with `List[String]` to avoid type parameters.

 ```scala
 sealed trait ListF[+A]